Rod-Vadar/indigo64/README.md

-# Automatically remove moving satellites from ground based astronomical image sequences using Indigo64
+# Automatically remove moving  Starlink satellites from ground based astronomical image sequences using Indigo64

 # Automatically create Clean Plates from image sequences in a browser